Liability in a Texas Truck Underride Accident

 You Don’t Have to Do This Alone

-If you are reading this because you or someone you love has been involved in a truck underride accident in Texas, you probably feel overwhelmed, angry, and unsure of what to do next.
-That is completely understandable.
-You do not have to figure this out alone.
-Our firm handles truck accident claims in Texas, and you can learn more about that part of our practice at https://parkerlawfirm.com/texas-truck-accidents.
-We treat you like family, we explain your options in plain English, and we stand between you and the insurance company so you are not bullied into a quick, unfair settlement.
-There is no fee unless we win, which means you do not pay us attorney’s fees up front.
+If you’re reading this because you or someone you love was involved in a truck underride accident in Texas, you may feel overwhelmed, angry, and unsure what to do next.
+That’s understandable, you don’t have to face it alone.
+Our firm handles truck accident claims in Texas.
+Learn more here: https://parkerlawfirm.com/texas-truck-accidents.
+We treat you like family, explain your options in plain English, and deal with the insurance company so they can’t pressure you into an unfair settlement.
+You pay no attorney’s fees unless we win.

 I am Brad Parker, the attorney you want but hope you never need.
 If you have questions about truck underride liability in Texas or want to understand your rights after a serious crash, reach out and talk with a licensed Texas injury lawyer about your specific situation.
 One small conversation will help you understand your options and take some of that weight off your shoulders.
 This information is for general purposes only and does not create an attorney-client relationship.
 Talk with a licensed Texas attorney about your situation so you can make an informed decision for yourself and your family.